Interface RangeObject

 last: number[]

-An array of decimals that represent the last IP of the CIDR address.
+An array of decimal numbers representing the last IP in the CIDR range.